-10. Delays in the Investigation Process and Interactions with Law Enforcement
+10. Delays in the Investigation Process and Interactions with Law Enforcement resolution process as soon as feasible.
+During such a delay, Rider University will implement supportive measures as deemed appropriate.

 Rider University may undertake a short delay in its investigation (several days to a few weeks) if circumstances require.
 Such circumstances include but are not limited to: a request from law enforcement to temporarily delay the investigation, the need for language assistance, the absence of parties and/or witnesses, and/or accommodations for disabilities or health conditions.